yo000/rctl_exporter/README.md

 # Prerequesites

 RACCT/RCTL should be enabled on the host.
-Enable with tunable "kern.racct.enable=1", then reboot.
+Enable with tunable "kern.racct.enable=1" in /boot/loader.conf, then reboot.

 - - - -